X-ba/X-ba/README.md

 - 👋 Hi, I’m @X-ba
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently looking to boost my abilities in analytics
 - 💞️ I’m looking to collaborate on projects and eager to sharpen my skills
 - 📫 E-mail me: xabakgomotso3@gmail.com